- If we’re planning a trip to Copper Mountain or Frisco, what airport do we fly into?

 Check-in begins at 4:00pm, and check-out is by 10:00am.

+During ski season, an early check-in or late check-out, is not possible.
 If you have a reservation that’s not during ski season, please check with us if you would like an early check-in or late check-out.
 We will accommodate your request if at all possible.
-During ski season, an early check-in or late check-out, is usually not available.

 If you choose one of our pet-friendly condo rentals, then yes!
-We offer two pet-friendly condos: Copper Junction 401 and Copper Junction 306, and we consider pets in some of our other condos - just ask us!
-We charge a non-refundable pet fee of $25 per night, per pet.
+We offer two pet-friendly condos: Copper Junction 401 and Copper Junction 306.
+We charge a non-refundable pet fee of $50 per night, per pet.
 Housing of pets in buildings where pets are not allowed will result in eviction and forfeiture of all monies paid, and an additional charge of $150 per pet.
 And, housing of pets without payment of the pet fee will also result in eviction and forfeiture of all monies paid, and an additional charge of $150 per pet.

-No, you can't because there is no reception or receiving at the condo.
+No, there is no reception or receiving at the condo.
 But there are some shipping offices in Frisco that accept and hold packages for you.
-Our favorite is Mailboxes and More on Summit Blvd.

 Of course!
 We provide free WiFi Internet service in all of our condos.

-No. Smoking is not permitted at any of our condos.
+No. Smoking of any sort (tobacco, marijuana) is not permitted at any of our condos.
 Guests violating the No-Smoking Policy will be charged a minimum fee of $200.

 Yes.
 We require all guests to be 21 years of age or older, unless accompanied by a parent or guardian.